trinodb/trino.io/_posts/2019-05-21-optimizing-the-casts-away.md

 ```

 The catch with that is that the optimizer does not understand the semantics of these `if` expressions and cannot
 use them for deriving additional properties.
-In essence, it becomes and optimization barrier.
+In essence, it becomes an optimization barrier.
 On the other hand,
 the optimizer is pretty good at manipulating logical conjunctions (`AND`) and disjunctions (`OR`).
 So, let's see
 how we can use boolean logic to obtain an equivalent formulation.